 - Ben Dinh Tunnels: Ben Dinh Hamlet, Nhuan Duc Commune

 - By taxi: Book any taxi/Grab car to arrive at the tunnels at around 1.5 hours.
+There are some famous ride-hailing apps in Vietnam like Grab, Be, Gojek, Xanh SM.

 - By motorbike: Rent a bike, then head to the Northwest area of the city on National Road 15.
 Or else, take a Grab/Be service to restrict getting lost.